Pixies (band): Deal's departure, Indie Cindy and the arrival of Lenchantin (2013–2015)

 In October 2012, shortly after the Pixies began recording new material, Deal left the band.
 Her departure was announced in June 2013.
 Two weeks later, the band released a new song, "Bagboy", as a free download via the Pixies' website.
 It features Jeremy Dubs of Bunnies and formerly of the Bennies on vocals in place of Deal.
-In 2023, Santaigo said Deal was not in contact with her former bandmates and was "living her own life".
+In 2023, Santiago said Deal was not in contact with her former bandmates and was "living her own life".

 On July 1, 2013, the Pixies announced the addition of the Muffs and Pandoras guitarist and vocalist Kim Shattuck to replace Deal for their 2013 European tour.
 On September 3, 2013, the Pixies released an EP of new songs, EP1.
 On November 29, 2013, Shattuck announced that she had been dismissed from the band.
 In December 2013, it was announced that the Entrance Band and A Perfect Circle bassist Paz Lenchantin was joining the Pixies for the 2014 tour.
 Lenchantin said she had been a "die-hard" Pixies fan as a teenager and that Black was the greatest artist she had worked with.
 The Pixies released EP2 on January 3, 2014, supported by the single "Blue Eyed Hexe".
 EP3 was released on March 24.
 All the EPs were only available as downloads and limited-edition vinyl.
 The three EPs were collected as the first Pixies album in over two decades, Indie Cindy, in April 2014.
 In 2015, the Pixies toured in support of Robert Plant for a series of dates across North America.